 This could include everything ranging from a tripod mounting to lens add-ons that match your preferences.
 Adding accessories like these is taking your skills to the next level because you can achieve a lot more.

 Honestly, your smartphone’s camera app is not as refined as the software that comes with your Nikon camera.
 It might lack some essential features and this is the reason you should consider downloading some apps that can help you achieve the things your camera is not build to do.
 Android phones offer fairly good camera features, but if you are using an iPhone you might need to download apps to help you get additional features.

 9. The rule of thirds

-Although focus is vital in photography, composition is essential as well.
-Composition is what allows you to take eye-catching photos, so you could use the rule of thirds to get this right.
+Although the focus is vital in photography, the composition is essential as well.
+The composition is what allows you to take eye-catching photos, so you could use the rule of thirds to get this right.
 In this rule, you basically divide your image into sections using horizontal and vertical lines such that you can position the most important features of the photo at the meeting point of these lines.
 Try to place your subject along one of the vertical lines and this will be helpful when taking the photo.

 Gridlines come in handy in this case and you can turn the feature off when you feel a photo does not need that much focus.

 10. Shift perspectives

 Don’t be stubborn while shooting your photos.
 You need to uphold flexibility and while at it ensure you shift points of view.
 Taking photos from different perspectives will give you different views of the same subject and this could help you to achieve interesting results.
 One of the essential techniques you could try is shooting from ground level.
 Most people understand a well chest-high level of shooting and this does not always offer interesting photos.
 To create some dramatic moments, you should shift the setting to ground level.
 Also, consider different angles while shooting to see if you can get an interesting preview of the subject.